 Lancaster St Mary (The Priory) is more commonly known as Lancaster Priory and is the Parish Church of St Mary, with St John and St Anne.
 It is one of England's major churches and one of the most significant churches in the north of the diocese (circa.
-200 adults Regular Weekly Attendance over all services).
+200 adults RWA).

 The Priory plays a significant role in the larger cultural life of the city.
 It offers a substantial programme of concerts, recitals, lectures and other cultural events.
-The church is open 10am - 4pm each day with a member of staff on site throughout.
+The church is open 10 - 4 each day with a member of staff on site throughout.

-The Priory currently employs an operations manager, vergers, events manager, community worker, director of music, choral animateur and an organist.
+The Priory currently employs an operations manager/head verger, casual vergers and events staff, vicar's PA (who also coordinates events bookings), a community worker, director of music and an organist.
+All of the staff are part-time.

 Lancaster Priory parish in the city of Lancaster is a parish containing both the ancient heart of the city and the Marsh Estate, which is a deprived social housing estate.
 Recent housing developments have also created a new owner-occupier estate, the 'New Marsh'.
 The parish population was 9,493 at the 2011 census but will now be higher.
 Although there are regular connections with the Marsh Estate through occasional offices the majority of the regular congregation are gathered from elsewhere.
 Since 2019 the Priory has employed a Community Worker on the Marsh with the help of Lottery funding.
 This has established social capital and continues to resource activities that respond to social need but the nature of the funding stream precludes this work from having an explicitly Christian content.
-The Priory Community Worker is collaborating with members of the congregation and some other churches and the Marsh Community Centre in developing and running activities which are predominantly consultation.
+The Priory Community Worker is collaborating with members of the congregation and some other churches and the Marsh Community Centre in developing and running activities which are predominantly community development and social justice based.
+These have evolved from a community consultation.